 When making this argument we should consider that no one would prefer to read a book with smeared-unintelligible text, or choose to watch a movie that is out of focus.
 The same principles apply to sound.
 No one would prefer listening to a sound system where the intelligibility is so low that it is difficult to understand the words in songs or the dialogue in a movie.

-To achieve standardization, a sound system is required that stands as a point of reference.
-The word "reference" in this text does not mean absolute.
-“Reference”, in this context, refers to a starting point from which measurements and comparative assessments can be made, similar to how we use a ruler.
+"Reference" in this text does not mean absolute.
+"Reference" refers to a starting point from which measurements and comparisons can be made, similar to how we use a ruler.

-Common sense enables us to understand that a small 2 to 6-inch speaker (regardless of specifications) could not reproduce the equivalent dynamic energy of a real double bass, violin or saxophone.
-Also a bass guitarist in a rock band would not use a small speaker box with a 4-inch speaker on stage, they would use one or two cabinets with 12 or 15-inch speakers.
+Common sense enables us to understand that a small sound-system with a 2 or 4-inch speaker (regardless of specifications) could not reproduce the equivalent dynamic energy of a real double-bass, violin or saxophone.
+Also a bass guitarist in a rock band would not use a small amplifier with a 4-inch speaker on stage, they would use a large instrument amplifier with one or two cabinets with 12 or 15-inch speakers.

-Commercial cinemas use large compression-driver/horns for mid range that are capable of reproducing the same dynamic energy as real instruments.
-Therefore, such 15-inch speakers and compression-driver/horns are used as a reference for defining sound-system attributes for reproducing bass, voice and voice articulation.
+Commercial cinemas use 15-inch speakers and large compression-driver/horns that are capable of reproducing the same, or greater, dynamic-energy as real orchestral instruments.
+Therefore, such 15-inch speakers and compression-driver/horns are used in the reference system for defining the 5 attributes.

 This reference system was originally based on JBL professional drivers.
 Unfortunately only two models of these drivers are still available — 2446 Compression driver and 2226 15-inch.
 The JBL 2405 slot radiator (tweeter) is no longer available.
 Other driver brands, however, are available, of which some, it can be argued, are either equivalent or superior.
 The parts list below is for a stereo pair.